Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 12 of the 24 games they were listed as the moneyline favorite this season (50%).
+- The Guardians have come away with seven wins in the 14 contests they have been listed as the underdogs in this season.

-- Cleveland has a 10-10 record (winning 50% of its games) when it has played as moneyline favorites of -125 or shorter.
+- Cleveland has a record of 6-6, a 50% win rate, when it's set as an underdog of -105 or more by bookmakers this season.

-- The implied moneyline probablility for this matchup gives the Guardians a 55.6% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.

-- Cleveland has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 14 of those games (14-23-2).
+- Cleveland and its opponents have gone over the total this season in 15 of its 40 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.